skalenetwork/skale-consensus/docs/exit.md

 # Intro

-The best way to exit skaled is at the moment when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.
+The best way to exit skaled is on the blockboundary at the moment when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.

-# Exit Procedure Diagram

-## Exit state diagram
+# Exit state diagram

 The following diagram describes skaled exit procedure